Canadian COVID-19 Antibody and Health Survey (CCAHS)

 The estimation of population characteristics from a sample survey is based on the premise that each person in the sample represents a certain number of other persons in addition to themselves.
 This number is referred to as the survey weight.
 The process of computing survey weights for each survey respondent involves several steps.

-9) The person weights are calibrated so that the sum of the weights match demographic population counts at the region by age group and by sex.
-The weights are also calibrated to demographic counts for large Census Metropolitan Areas (CMAs).
+5) The person weights are calibrated so that the sum of the weights match demographic population counts at the scale of the Canadian provinces by age groups and by sex.
+The weights are also calibrated to demographic counts for large Census Metropolitan Areas (CMAs) and groupings of small CMAs.

 The Generalized Estimation System (G-Est) was used to generate the survey weights and bootstrap weights.